samuel-jimenez/GramEditor/docs/src/languages/powershell.md

 - Ubuntu: [Install PowerShell on RHEL](https://learn.microsoft.com/en-us/powershell/scripting/install/install-ubuntu)
 - Windows: [Install PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows)

-The Tehanu PowerShell extension will default to the `pwsh` executable found in your path.
+The Gram PowerShell extension will default to the `pwsh` executable found in your path.

 ### Install PowerShell Editor Services (Optional) {#powershell-editor-services}

-The Tehanu PowerShell extensions will attempt to download [PowerShell Editor Services](https://github.com/PowerShell/PowerShellEditorServices) automatically.
+The Gram PowerShell extensions will attempt to download [PowerShell Editor Services](https://github.com/PowerShell/PowerShellEditorServices) automatically.

-If want to use a specific binary, you can specify in your that in your Tehanu settings.json:
+If want to use a specific binary, you can specify in your that in your Gram settings.json:

 ```json [settings]
   "lsp": {